 Generally, apartments are cheaper than condominiums as a lot of the amenities found in condos (a gym, swimming pool, 10 a.m.
 Aquafit classes) are not available in most apartments.
 Also, condos tend to be newer and in better condition than apartments, as most apartments have substandard maintenance practices.

 house vs basement

-With all that in mind, here are tips to help with your apartment search.
+So with all that in mind, here are some of my tips to help you space hunt like a pro.

 asking for help